dahliaOS/documentation/run dahliaOS/x86_64-legacy.md

 # Installation

 - dahliaOS supports a wide range of devices.
-This will tell you how to flash it on a USB and what hardware you need.
+This guide will tell you how to flash it on a USB and what hardware you need.

 ## Flash the ISO